jbock-java/jbock/README.md

 Create an abstract class, or alternatively a Java interface, which has a `@Command` annotation.
-In this class or interface, each abstract method represents either a *named option* or a *positional parameter*.
+In this class or interface, each abstract method corresponds either to a *named option* or a *positional parameter*.

 ````java
 @Command(name = "rm", description = "Coffee time!")